Three Models at Casting Clarify Miami Swim Week Experience

 “First and foremost, all of these women included in the photograph are beautiful!

 “Regardless of their hair texture, their measurements, their height, or their skin tone, each of the models in this photograph is different and each deserves the same opportunity as the next.
-It is unfortunate that this industry favors one skin tone more than the other.
+It is unfortunate that this industry favors one skin tone more than the other recommended company.
 I truly believe that the system is revolutionizing and African American models and “dark skin models” are given more opportunities than before in the fashion world, and I’d like to see it continue.

 I truly believe that the system is revolutionizing, and I’d like to see it continue